 - Over-breathing dries out the airways, inflaming them and encouraging mucous formation

 The goal of the Buteyko Method is to teach people to normalise their breathing pattern.
 When breathing rates are normal, the level of carbon dioxide within the body will be normal and the body functions well.
 The smooth muscle around the airways will stay relaxed, oxygen will move more quickly from the blood to all the cells, mast cells will function appropriately and the mucous membranes of the airways will not be inflamed.
-Asthma, allergies and hay fever decrease quickly as the breathing pattern is corrected with the Buteyko Method.
+Asthma, allergies and hay fever are quickly relieved as the breathing pattern is corrected with the Buteyko Method.

 By learning the Buteyko Method people are able to overcome most asthma symptoms by using the breathing exercises.
 This enables a reduction in asthma reliever medication.